GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 There are a bunch of open source tools required as well, to make things easier we recommend you install these with [brew](https://brew.sh).
 Open that link then follow the install instructions there.
 Once you've got brew and the xcode command line tools installed, run this command to install the extras you need :

-    brew install autoconf automake cmake gettext git git-lfs gnu-tar libtool m4 pkg-config protobuf wget xz
+    brew install autoconf automake bash cmake gettext git git-lfs gnu-tar libtool m4 pkg-config protobuf wget xz

-Not all of these may be needed, this was we had last time we checked.
+Not all of these may be needed, this was from last time we checked.
 You want to avoid using lots of brew libraries as the compile options may find those instead of the ones we've built into the scripts, but we do try to hard code to our specific library versions.

 You should have FileMaker Pro and/or Server installed before starting to build anything - the plugin build process will copy the built plugin to the Pro Extensions folder ready to test.